The human brain proteome

 Proteins specifically detected in glial cells

 Several genes expressed in oligodendrocytes are involved in myelination, such as the compact myelin proteins myelin basic protein (MBP) and proteolipid protein 1 (PLP1).
-In contrast to the oligodendrocyte transcription factor OLIG2, none of the other investigated myelin sheet components are brain specific.
+In contrast to the oligodendrocyte transcription factor OLIG2, none of the other investigated myelin sh components are brain specific.
 MBP and PLP1 are enriched but this is mainly due to the sample composition containing 25% densely myelinated white matter.
-Expression above cut off are found in several peripheral tissue types and immunohistochemical analysis reveals that this expression mainly represents Schwann cells in peripheral nerves.
+Expression above cut off is found in several peripheral tissue types and immunohistochemical analysis reveals that this expression mainly represents Schwann cells in peripheral nerves.

 The third type of glial cells 'populating' the brain is microglia.
 These cells are derived from hematopoietic stem cells invading the brain during embryonic development or macrophages that enter the brain from the bloodstream later in life.
 The well-known microglia genes integrin alpha M chain (ITGAM) and allograft inflammatory factor 1 (AIF1) are not specific nor enriched in the brain but are also expressed, for example, in cells populating the lymph node and bone marrow, the main site of hematopoiesis.
 Based on our immunohistochemistry analysis we can only identify one microglia gene, purinoceptor P2RY12, enhanced in brain tissue, with low expression in lymph node and bone marrow.
 These data show the close relationship of microglia and hematopoietic cells reflecting the common developmental origin of microglia and macrophages.